strazdinsg/rebus/backend/README.md

 You can start the backend by executing `mvn spring-boot:run` in the terminal.

 During development can simply run `RebusApplication.main()` method from your IDE.

+# API documentation

+The Swagger UI for API documentation is available at `/swagger-ui/index.html`.

+The OpenAPI specification is available at `/openapi-docs.json`.